-7. Changes in Accounting Policies and Prior Period Adjustments
+12. Changes in Accounting Policies and Prior Period Adjustments

-There are no new accounting policies in 2019/20.
+There are no new accounting policies in 2019/20, however a number of existing ones have been clarified (see Note 1).

-However, there have been significant prior period adjustments, and these are explained in detail in Note 43.
+However, there have been significant prior period adjustments.
+These are largely technical adjustments which have no impact on the way the authority runs its operations.
+There is further detail in Note 43 on page 101.

-9. Independent Auditor's Report to The Members of London Borough of Enfield
+Independent Auditor's Report to The Members of London Borough of Enfield